 PASSER-II Watch...

 This page identifies specific issues we are aware of regarding the PASSER-II software published by the Texas Transportation Institute.
 Please be aware that this information is the best available at the time it is published, and may not be accurate for recently released versions.
-If you have any further information to contribute to this knowledge base, please send us an email or call us to let us know how we can update this information.
-You might also check our FAQs page for frequently asked questions which may also be helpful.
+You might also check our User Discussion Forum for questions and discussions which may also be helpful.

-This page is relevent to TEAPAC software users because the PREPASSR/TEAPAC program creates data files for the PASSER-II program from an easy-to-use interface which allows data entry in easy-to-understand traffic terms on graphical screens, as well as from compatible TEAPAC program data files such as PRENETSIM/TEAPAC which prepares input files for CORSIM, PRETRANSYT/TEAPAC which prepares input files for TRANSYT, PRETSPPD/TEAPAC which prepares input files for TS/PP-DRAFT, PRESYNCHRO/TEAPAC which prepares input files for SYNCHRO/SIMTRAFFIC, and SIGNAL2000/TEAPAC which optimizes signal timings and phasings for 2000 HCM capacity analyses.
+This page is relevant to TEAPAC software users because the PREPASSR function of TEAPAC creates data files for the PASSER-II program from an easy-to-use interface which allows data entry in easy-to-understand traffic terms on graphical screens.
+This data can also be used for other TEAPAC functions, such as PRENETSIM which prepares input files for CORSIM, PRETRANSYT which prepares input files for TRANSYT, PRETSPPD which prepares input files for TS/PP-DRAFT, PRESYNCHRO which prepares input files for SYNCHRO/SIMTRAFFIC, and SIGNAL which optimizes signal timings and phasings for HCM capacity analyses.

 5/8/03 - Simulation Errors in PASSER II-02